 - if there is no cross-border element involved (national cases)

-- if a trader is established outside the EU, Norway or Iceland
+- if a trader is established outside the EU, Norway, Iceland or the UK

 - if the other party is a governmental structure (ministry, national agency, etc.)